 Hollis Hill Farm, 340 Marshall Rd, Fitchburg 978-696-3130

-Strawberry pick-your-own began the first week of June; check their Facebook page or website for the latest picking conditions.
+Strawberry pick-your-own begins mid-June; check their Facebook page or website for the latest picking conditions.
 Hollis Hill Farms has live music Friday night, Saturday all day, and Sunday afternoon.
-Be sure to check out the Hollis Hill Strawberry Festival June 18-19.
+Be sure to check out the Hollis Hill Strawberry Festival June 14-15.

 NORTHBOROUGH